lzfelix/random_ensembles/README.md

-## 2. Training models with hyperparameters fine-tuned via PSO/BH (weak learners)
+### 2. Training models with hyperparameters fine-tuned via PSO and BH
 Before running this experiments, notice that:

 - This step will store the top k individual network predictions for training and test set at `experiments/predictions/{dataset-name}_{metaheuristic-name}_{n-agents}_{agent-id}.txt`.
 Test set predictions terminate with `_tst` suffix.
 These files are necessary to run the ensemble experiments.
 Other two files will be generated containing validation and test sets ground truths;